Frequently Asked Questions

 FAQ’s about Humanity’s Platform

-Why should I pay money to help you build the platform?
+Why should I pay money to help you build Humanity’s Platform?

-What software programs might be used on the CHIP?
+What software programs might be used on Humanity’s Platform?

 Instantaneous voice translation software.